OlofHarrysson/sticker/markdown/installation.md

 {.is-info}

 ## Easy Installation - Docker
-The easiest way to run Butler is through Docker, a program that makes it easy to share projects with others.
+The easiest way to run Butler is through Docker, a program that makes it easy to share code projects with others.
 You can get [Docker Desktop](https://www.docker.com/get-started) for Mac at their website.
 See **Custom Installation** below if you wish to install the program differently.

 ### After installing Docker
 ###### Clone the git repo